We provide MEES reports for every type of building!

 What are Minimum Energy Efficiency Standards?

 The Minimum Energy Energy Efficiency Standards (MEES) Legislation, which came into force in April 2018, applies to both Domestic and Non Domestic buildings.
 This legislation bans landlords from granting a fresh tenancy to new or existing tenants unless the building has an Energy Performance Certificate (EPC) in place showing the building has an energy efficiency rating of E or better.

-From 1st April 2020, MEES will be extended to cover all leases, including for properties where a lease is already in place.
+From 1st April 2020, MEES was extended to cover all leases, including for properties where a lease is already in place.

 While the legislation currently only applies to rentals, an increasing amount of banks and financial institutions are now insisting that buildings for sale also meet the same standards before they will provide finance or carry out property transactions.

 There are several reasons why a property may be exempt from needing to comply with the MEES legislation.
 If your property falls into one of these categories, then you can apply to have it added to the MEES Exemptions Register